Minamino Station

 Minamino Station (南野駅, Minamino-eki) is a railway station in the town of Shōnai, Yamagata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Minamino Station is served by the Rikuu West Line, and is located 38.9 rail kilometers from the terminus of the line at Shinjō Station.

 Station layout

 The station has one side platform, serving a bidirectional single track.
 The station is unattended.

 History

 Minamino Station opened on May 15, 1959.
-The station was absorbed into the JR East network upon the privatization of JNR on April 1, 1987.
+The station was absorbed into the JR East network upon the privatization of Japanese National Railways (JNR) on April 1, 1987.

 Surrounding area

 The station is located in a rural area surrounded by rice fields, with few houses or commercial buildings located in the immediate vicinity.